Guides

 You can also order a free Equity Release brochure.

-2. Interest rates are fixed at point of purchase for entirety of product lifecycle
+2. Interest rates are fixed at the start, for the entirety of the lifetime mortgage

 When you take out a lifetime mortgage, the interest rate you get is fixed for the entirety of the lifetime mortgage.
 The interest rate you get is often displayed as AER and MER.
 AER, or Annual Equivalent Rate, is the interest rate that is added over one year.
-The MER is the Monthly Equivalent Rate and represents the interest added over one year but divided every month.
+The MER is the Monthly Equivalent Rate and represents the interest charged over one year but divided into 12 months.

-As lifetime mortgages don’t require you to make any monthly payments, the interest is often calculated and added monthly.
+As lifetime mortgages don’t require you to make any monthly repayments, the interest is often calculated and added monthly.
 Compound interest does add up quickly, and your total amount owed can soon double.

 3. How equity release is calculated

-This chart shows the average interest rate over the past 3 years to provide an idea of what the market has looked like:
+This chart from the Equity Release Council’s latest lending data report shows the monthly change in the number of available products against the average interest rate over the past 3 years to provide an idea of what the market has looked like:

 It’s worth making sure that you answer any questions asked by an equity release adviser as honestly as possible and with all the information you know.
 Little things like your current postcode could actually give you a better interest rate, so being truthful and detailed in your answers is key.